semana-io/hack-me/README.md

 ## Exercise

-Let's develop an application (local only) that allows the user to manage desks, employees and assignation.
+Let's develop an application that allows the user to manage desks, employees and assignation.

-The app will contain a main menu with 3 items:
+The app will contain a main menu with 2 items:

 - Desks
 - Employees

-The app will be developed in **TypeScript** and will contain relevant **unit test**.
+The app will be developed in **TypeScript**.
 Other libs may be added.

-The delivery **is not supposed to be all functional**, let's focus on architecture, wording, or anything that matter for you ...
+The delivery **is not supposed to be all functional**, let's focus on architecture, wording, or anything that matter to you ...

 You'll have to present and justify your decisions during the debrief.